 Bruce Baird AM was Australian Trade Commissioner in New York before entering NSW Parliament in 1984.
 He held various senior ministerial posts in the State Liberal Government, including leading the successful bid for the Sydney Olympic Games.
 In 1998 he was elected to Federal parliament as the Member for Cook, where he served until 2007.
 In 2009 he was appointed Chairman of the Refugee Resettlement Advisory Council by the Labor Government.
-He has written on “Double Citizenship” – headline 46.
+He is patron of the Asylum Seekers Centre.
+He has written on “Double Citizenship” – Headline 46.

 Brad Buchanan works in the magazine publishing industry.
 He has been a pastor in a Melbourne church, and taught Bible and coached basketball at Flinders College, Carrum Downs.
-He writes on true wealth and false prophets.
-(Headlines 19 & 28)
+He writes on true wealth (Headline 19) and false prophets, (Headline 28).

 General Eva Burrows AC (1929 – 2015) was the 13th General (world leader) of The Salvation Army from 1986 to 1993.
 This period included the end of the Cold War, when the Salvation Army was able to re-enter the countries of Eastern Europe.
 Trained as a teacher, her career as a Salvation Army Officer included service in Zimbabwe, Sri Lanka, London and Scotland.
 She became known as “The people’s General.”
 (Headline 50)

 Professor Graeme Clark AC led the Melbourne University team that developed the “Bionic Ear”.
 In 1967 he left his practice as an Ear, Nose and Throat surgeon to pursue research into helping the profoundly deaf.
 In 1978, he performed the first human cochlear implant.
+(In 2022, the number of implants has exceeded one million, in 170 countries!)
 Professor Clark is Laureate Professor of Otolaryngology at the University of Melbourne, and the former Director of The Bionic Ear Institute in Melbourne.
+His autobiography, “I Want to Fix Ears: Inside the Cochlear Implant Story.” was published by ISCAST in 2021.
 He comments on “Moving Mountains”.
 (Headline 39)

 Denise Cooper-Clarke is a graduate of medicine and theology with a Ph.D in medical ethics.
 She is a voluntary researcher with ETHOS (Evangelical Alliance Centre for Christianity and Society), an adjunct Lecturer in Ethics at Ridley Melbourne, and a tutor in medical ethics at the University of Melbourne.
-She is also chair of the Ethics Committee of the Christian Medical and Dental Fellowship of Australia, and a Fellow of ISCAST (Institute for the Study Of Christianity in an Age of Science and Technology).
-She comments on “God’s rules don’t change!” – headline 9.
+She is a Fellow of ISCAST (Institute for the Study Of Christianity in an Age of Science and Technology).
+She comments on “God’s rules don’t change!” – (Headline 9)

-Tim Costello AO, has been the Chief Executive of World Vision Australia since 2004.
-After training in law and theology, Tim was involved in the inner Melbourne community of St Kilda for ten years, serving as Baptist Minister, lawyer, activist, elected Councillor and Mayor.
-Tim then served as Minister at the Collins Street Baptist Church in Melbourne, where he developed Urban Seeds of Hope, a Christian outreach service for the urban poor.
-Tim is one of Australia’s leading voices on social justice, leadership, ethics and global poverty, playing a significant role in the public debates on gambling, urban poverty, homelessness, reconciliation and substance abuse.
-His books include Streets of Hope, Tips from a Travelling Soul Searcher and “Hope – Moments of inspiration in a challenging world.”
-(Hardie Grant Books 2012) He writes about Justice, mercy, integrity.
+Tim Costello AO After training in law and theology, Tim was involved in the inner Melbourne community of St Kilda for ten years, serving as Baptist Minister, lawyer, activist, elected Councillor and Mayor.
+He then served as Minister at the Collins Street Baptist Church in Melbourne, where he developed Urban Seeds of Hope, a Christian outreach service for the urban poor.
+For 13 years, Tim was Chief Executive of World Vision Australia, and is now Executive director of Micah Australia. (www.micahaustralia.org) Tim is one of Australia’s leading voices on social justice, leadership, ethics and global poverty, playing a significant role in the public debates on gambling, urban poverty, homelessness, reconciliation and substance abuse.
+He has authored several books.
+His latest book, a memoir, is “A lot with a little.”
+(Hardie Grant Books, 2019) He writes about Justice, mercy, integrity.
 (Headline 48)

 John Cranswick (1926-2007) was a GP in Eastern Melbourne.
 He and his wife, Joy, worked in rural medicine for the Church of South India for 15 years, where John trained medical graduates to practice in areas of greatest need.
 He has written on “Two basic rules”.
 (Headline 47)